House Republicans warn Biden of escalating migration crisis amid surge in border numbers

 The letter, from 51 Republicans and led by Rep. Chip Roy, R-Texas, warns of a "rising illegal migration crisis" and says sources on the ground have told them that Customs and Border Protection (CBP) agents have seen the average daily flow of migrants at the border surge to more than 3,500 a day from 2,000 last month.
 Meanwhile, the number of unaccompanied alien children is approaching 300 a day.

-"CBP hasn’t seen numbers like this since the height of the immigration crisis in teh summer of 2019," the lawmakers said.
+"CBP hasn’t seen numbers like this since the height of the immigration crisis in the summer of 2019," the lawmakers said.
 "CBP has already encountered over 200,000 illegal migrants since October and numbers are rising.
 For context, in the first three months of fiscal year 2020, CBP encountered 128,347," the lawmakers say.

 The letter from Republicans, which includes Reps.
 Liz Cheney, R-Wyo., Andy Biggs, R-Ariz., Dan Crenshaw, R-Texas, Lauren Boebert, R-Colo., and Lance Gooden, R-Texas, also notes recent apprehensions of more than 11 Iranians across the Arizona border -- which has seen a broader increase in foot traffic too.